kemra102/puppet-cloudwatchlogs/README.md

 Specifies the destination log group.
 A log group will be created automatically if it doesn't already exist.

+#### `multi_line_start_pattern`

+Default: `undef`

+Optional.
+This is a regex string that identifies the start of a log line.
+See [the official docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/AgentReference.html) for further info.

 ## Http Proxy Usage

 If you have a http_proxy or https_proxy then run the following puppet code after calling cloudwatchlogs to modify the launcher script as a workaround bcause awslogs python code currently doesn't have http_proxy support: